nus-cs2103-AY2526S1/tp/docs/DeveloperGuide.md

 **Target user profile**:

-* has a need to manage a significant number of contacts
+**Characteristics**:
-* prefer desktop apps over other types
+* Prefers desktop apps over other types
-* can type fast
-* prefers typing to mouse interactions
+* Can type fast and prefers typing to mouse-based interactions
-* is reasonably comfortable using CLI apps
+* Reasonably comfortable using CLI apps

+**Behaviours**:
+* Deals with a significant number of contacts everyday
+* Frequently searches, filters and updates client contact information
+* Values efficiency and speed in desktop apps over GUI interactions
+* Needs to stay on top of a packed schedule and cannot afford to forget meetings or follow-ups with clients
+* Needs to efficiently categorise and segment clients for targeted follow-ups e.g. tagging a customer as “priority-client”

+**Pain Points**:
+* High workload from organising, editing and sieving through contacts
+* Needs constant reminders for client-related events
+* Struggles to maintain a single source of truth for all client contact information

-**Value proposition**: manage contacts faster than a typical mouse/GUI driven app
+**Value proposition**:
+As financial advisors deal with multitudinous leads every single day, our desktop application offers value by allowing advisors to efficiently manage large client databases, stay on top of a hectic schedule and streamline follow-ups through reminders and customisable client tagging.
+We help financial advisors save precious time spent on tedious administrative workload, so they can focus on building client relationships, making informed decisions and growing their business.

 ### User stories